LordAlucard90/Angular-Tutorial/05 - Services And Dependency Injection/readme.md

 ### Injectable Update

-In the latest angular version it is possible to use:
+In the latests Angular versions it is possible to use:
 ```typescript
 @Injectable({providedIn: 'root'})
 export class AccountsService {
     // ...
 }
 ```
-instead of defining in the the app module:
+instead of defining in the app module:
 ```typescript
 @NgModule({
   // ...,